 Prostate cancer is relatively rare in men younger than age 40.
 But men of all ages should pay attention to their health.

-It’s especially important for men to be vigilant about their prostate health if they have a father, brother or other close relative who has or has had the disease.
+Men need to be vigilant about their prostate health if they have a father, brother, or other close relative who has or has had the disease.

 Prostate cancer fact 2: Symptoms often mirror symptoms of other conditions.

 Prostate cancer is almost always asymptomatic until it spreads beyond the prostate gland.
 However, as the cancer advances, men may experience:

 - Decreased strength in the urine stream

 - More frequent need to urinate

 The trick is that many of these same symptoms are effects of other unrelated medical conditions or other conditions affecting the prostate, such as an enlarged prostate or prostatitis.